SilkRose/Pony/src/stories/the-pink-tax/the-pink-tax.md

 Celestia spoke, "Ah, so this is the right place."

-"This doesn't make any sense," Pinkie said.
+"This doesn't make any sense," Pinkie says.

-Twilight asked, "Celestia, why do you have to pay, isn't it your law?"
+Twilight asks, "Celestia, why do you have to pay, isn't it your law?"

-Celestia chuckled.
+Celestia chuckles.
 "No, Luna created the law."

-Twilight asked, "Why?"
+Twilight asks, "Why?"

 "Over a thousand years ago, Luna and I got into an argument over something silly, she decided to make a law to spite me."

-Pinkie interjected, "Why haven't you removed it?"
+Pinkie interjects, "Why haven't you removed it?"

-Celestia lamented, "I left it as a memento while she was gone."
+Celestia laments, "I left it as a memento while she was gone."

+Starlight interrupts, "You left a law that taxes pink ponies for being pink, so you could remember your sister?"

+Celestia answers, "Yes, it was rather silly of me.
+I should have abolished it a long time ago."

-Pinkie asked, "Well, could you remove it?"
+Pinkie asked, "Well, can you do it now?"

 "I suppose I could, since she's returned, there is no need for the law.
 I would have to wait till next year to remove it, this tax season has already begun.
 So, I'm afraid we will have to pay for one more year."